Overview

 1. Run IDs in receipts.
 When you use VerraCallbackHandler, every receipt written to the Verra dashboard includes the LangSmith run_idin its findings.langsmith_run_id field.
 You can look up the corresponding LangSmith trace directly from any blocked or flagged receipt.

 2. Automatic tool gating.
-VerraCallbackHandler now hooks handleToolStart and calls /api/gate/tool-inputautomatically on every tool invocation, with no manual gate call needed.
+VerraCallbackHandler now hooks handleToolStart and calls /api/gate/tool-inputautomatically on every tool invocation.
 Blocked tools raise a VerraSecurityError (or return your fallback message) before the tool runs.

 Exporting Verra traces to LangSmith

-Verra spans will appear in LangSmith as a parallel trace alongside your LangChain execution trace, tagged with gen_ai.* and verra.* attributes.
-No code changes required, just the environment variables.
+Verra spans appear in LangSmith as a parallel trace alongside your LangChain execution trace, tagged with gen_ai.* and verra.* attributes.

 Other OTLP backends

 Each proxy request creates a root span (verra.proxy) with child spans for risk analysis and the upstream LLM call.
-Token usage is recorded asgen_ai.usage.input_tokens and gen_ai.usage.output_tokens.
-Request counts and latency are exported as OTLP metrics every 60 seconds.
+Token usage is recorded as gen_ai.usage.input_tokens and gen_ai.usage.output_tokens.
+Request counts and per-span durations are exported as OTLP metrics every 60 seconds.

 Configuration